Privacy, Secrecy, and Storage with Multiple Noisy Measurements of Identifiers: Achievability Proofs

-\subsection{Overview}
+\subsubsection{Overview}

-We use the achievability proof of the generated-secret model in combination with a one-time pad to conceal the embedded secret key $S$ by the key $\displaystyle S^{\prime}$ generated by the generated-secret model.
+We use the achievability proof of the GS model in combination with a one-time pad to conceal the embedded secret key $S$ by the key $\displaystyle S^{\prime}$ generated by the GS model.
 The embedded key $\displaystyle S$ is uniformly distributed and independent of other random variables.
-The secret-key and privacy-leakage rates do not change, but the storage rate $\displaystyle I(U;\widetilde{X})$ is roughly the sum of the storage and secret-key rates of the generated-secret model.
+The secret-key and privacy-leakage rates do not change, but the storage rate $\displaystyle I(U;\widetilde{X})$ is approximately the sum of the storage and secret-key rates of the GS model.

-\subsection{Proof}
+\subsubsection{Proof}

 Suppose $S$ has the same cardinality as $\displaystyle S^{\prime}$, i.e., $|\mathcal{S}|\!=\!|\mathcal{S^{\prime}}|$.
-We use the codebook, encoder, and decoder of the generated-secret model and add the masking layer (one-time pad) approach of \cite{Vernam,AhlswedeCsiz,IgnaTrans} for the chosen-secret model as follows:
+We use the codebook, encoder, and decoder of the GS model and add the masking layer (one-time pad) approach of \cite{AhlswedeCsiz} and \cite{IgnaTrans} for the CS model as follows: